Sarah Chang: Early life and education

 Chang was born in Philadelphia, Pennsylvania, and raised in Cherry Hill and Voorhees Township, New Jersey.
-She is the daughter of Myoung-Jun (her mother), a composer, and Min-Soo Chang (her father), who was a violinist and music teacher.
+Her mother Myoung-Jun Chang is a composer and her father Min-Soo Chang was a violinist and music teacher.
 Chang's parents moved to the United States from South Korea in 1979 for her father's advanced music degree at Temple University.
 Her mother took composition classes at the University of Pennsylvania.
 Chang has said that although she "never actually lived in Korea...
 I do still feel very strongly it's where my roots are."
-Her younger brother Michael (born 1987) has a degree from Princeton University.

 In 1986, when Chang was 5 years old, she auditioned for and was accepted to the Juilliard School by performing the Bruch Violin Concerto No. 1 in G minor.
 Chang spent her weekends attending music classes at Juilliard and shopping in New York City with her parents.
 When Chang was 6 years old, she started studying with Isaac Stern outside school.
 In 1989, she began working with Dorothy DeLay at her studio in New York where her father had received his musical lessons, and at the Aspen Music Festival and School.
 A former student and assistant to DeLay, Hyo Kang, also provided training to Chang.

 Following her 1999 high school graduation in New Jersey, she returned to Juilliard for university and studied with DeLay.

 Chang learned from a family environment to naturally speak Korean.

 Due to her musical accomplishments, Chang is among a very small number of professional figures recognized as a child prodigy.

 Career

 Early work

 Her mother trained her to play one-finger melodies on the piano at age 3.
 For her fourth birthday, she was given a 1/16-sized violin.
 Upon hearing her play at a dinner party, Philadelphia Orchestra concertmaster Norman Carol asked music director Riccardo Muti to listen to her.
 At age 8, she auditioned alongside Muti and Zubin Mehta, who was the music director of the New York Philharmonic.
 Both granted her immediate engagements.

 In 1991, when Chang was 10 years old, she recorded her first album, Debut; it was released by EMI Classics on August 18, 1992 and quickly reached the Billboard chart of classical best-sellers.
 Chang quickly rose to fame and became known on an international scale, performing up to 150 concerts a year.
 In 2006, Newsweek ranked her as one of the Top Eight Achieving Females in the United States.
-In the interview accompanying the feature, she commented: "I think having a career at such an early age kept me focused.
+In the interview accompanying the feature, she said: "I think having a career at such an early age kept me focused.
 We schedule at least two to three years in advance in the classical industry.
 I felt so grounded and so grateful to already know what it was that I wanted to do with my life."